• ABOUT US

 In recent years, relations between parts of Georgia’s artistic community and the government have been strained.
 Protests by cultural workers, disputes over institutional leadership appointments, and broader political polarization have led some public figures to question the neutrality of state honors.
 Within that context, ceremonies such as this one can generate debate not over the artistic merit of individual recipients, but over the broader message the government seeks to convey.

-Supporters of the decision, however, emphasize that the awards recognize long-standing professional contributions to Georgian music, theatre, literature, education, and regional folklore preservation, and argue that cultural achievement should not be overshadowed by political disagreements.
+Supporters of the decision, however, emphasize that the awards recognize long-standing professional contributions to Georgian music, theater, literature, education, and regional folklore preservation, and argue that cultural achievement should not be overshadowed by political disagreements.

 During the ceremony, President Kavelashvili thanked the recipients for enriching Georgian culture and stated that they embody dedication to preserving and advancing the country’s artistic heritage.
 He stressed that Georgian culture remains a core expression of national identity and must be protected and passed on to future generations.